 Selecting a specific device allows you to scan it and find open ports.
 Just tap on the "Scan Services" option to start the scan.
 It will probably take longer than the main network scan performed in the previous step.

 Scanning a device can tell you a lot about the services it offers.
 Below, we see a scan of a Raspberry Pi with SSH and a web server with port 80 enabled.
 Ports 22, 80, and 443 are open.

 Any port you find open means an opportunity to probe further into the device.
-Once you find a device with a port 80, 8080, or 443 open, you can tap on it to open it in your browser.
+Once you see a device with port 80, 8080, or 443 open, you can tap on it to open it in your browser.

 Login pages, combined with the information from our Fing scan, can give detailed information on the device manufacturer and often the model number.
 If you've ever run an "advanced" Google search, you know this is a bad idea, since you can just look up the default password (which we'll talk about in the next step).

 In one of my scans, I found an Arris router.
 On its login page, the default username is quickly shown (as "admin").
 Plus, the "HSD" tab shows us the model number and even serial number.

 A simple Google search will give you the default credentials for that particular model.
 Enter the default username and password to test if the device has been properly configured.
 It probably hasn't.